Dolgubon/LibLazyCrafting/README.md

 * patternIndex*: Pattern Index is whether you want to make a sword, dagger, staff, etc. It is dependent on the provided station parameter.
 That is, if you give 1 for pattern and CRAFTING_TYPE_BLACKSMITHING for station, LLC will create an Axe.
 If you give 1 for pattern and CRAFTING_TYPE_CLOTHIER, then LLC will create a robe.
 * isCP, level* -> Self explanatory, unless you don't play ESO
-* styleIndex, traitIndex*: Matches the game's values
+* styleIndex*: Matches the values used by the game's smithing API
+* traitIndex*: Matches the values used by the game's own smithing API.
+These are offset from the ITEM_TRAIT_TYPE_ constant groups by 1, so if you're using those you'll need to add 1.
 * useUniversalStyleItem*: AKA mimic stone
 * stationOverride*: Allows you to set a specific crafting station.
 Default is the station you are at.
 If you are not at a station and do not pass a value, the function will fail.
 * setIndex*: An integer determining the crafted set you wish to create.
 The default is 1, which signifies no set.
 A list of set indexes can be found in the Smithing.lua file, or with GetSetIndexes()